How to get the best views of Kemer | Olympus Teleferik The Cable Car at Kemer Skydivers at Kemer Getting high – Olympus Teleferik –

 The scenery was spectacular with high rocks on each side cradling the water flowing through.
 There were fish in the pools and they darted away as soon as you stepped near them.

 The final stretch of the canyon took us to a waterfall which was so much fun to play in.
-The crashing water meant that it was difficult to get through to sit on the ledge for a picture perfect moment but it was so much fun and so refreshing.
+The crashing water meant that it was difficult to get through.
+We were able to push our way through for a picture perfect moment.
+It was so much fun and so refreshing.

 Our way back